csaw68/4180_project/README.md

 ## Pin connection of the mbed
 <img src="https://user-images.githubusercontent.com/78784280/145406927-b24258c0-04cc-4c60-99fb-eeafa61f566d.PNG" width="800">

-### ** unsure on elaboration ** The mbed and Pi exchange information over a wifi module (used in Lab 2).
+### The Pi sends data to the mbed over a wifi ESP8266 module (used in Lab 2).
 A server was established for their connection.
 <img src="https://user-images.githubusercontent.com/78784280/145407604-073c9c47-6015-49ab-a1c0-314970d15053.png" width="500">

 # Table of Commands